Crazy People: Reception

 Owen Gleiberman awarded the film a D− grade in one of Entertainment Weeklys earliest reviews, stating "All told, the film is less a diatribe against advertising than an unintentional celebration of it."

-Formats
+Home media

 The movie was released on VHS and Laserdisc (now out of print) in late 1990, and on widescreen DVD in 2004.
 It was released on Blu-ray by Shout!
 Factory on March 21, 2023.